-We ask for the information on this form in order to carry out the Internal Revenue laws of the United States.
-Section 4481 of the Internal Revenue Code requires that the use of certain types of highway motor vehicles be taxed.
-Form 2290 is used to report the information.
-Section 6109 requires you to provide your taxpayer identification number (EIN).
+We ask for the information on this form to carry out the Internal Revenue laws of the United States.
+Section 4481 requires that the use of certain types of highway motor vehicles be taxed.
+Form 2290 is used to determine the amount of tax you owe.
+Section 6011 requires you to provide the requested information.
+Section 6109 requires you to provide your taxpayer identification number.
 Routine uses of tax information include giving it to the Department of Justice for civil and criminal litigation, and to cities, states, and the District of Columbia for use in administering their tax laws.
 If you fail to provide this information in a timely manner, you may be subject to penalties and interest.

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
-Books or records may become material in the administration of any Internal Revenue law.
+Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
 Generally, tax returns and return information are confidential, as required by section 6103.